Emydex-Technology/FarmAutomation/ReadMe.md

 5. Currently team is only testing the RoboFarmPLC IoT device.
 So make sure to use this device instead of the AutoFarmPLC

 6. There should be no modification to the DeviceWrappers, DeviceRepository classes or the Emydex.FarmAutomation.IoT.Core library project

-7. There is no expectation to implement security apart from making use of the FarmerAuthorize attribute.

 # Important
 When submitting your solution for review please provide a short summary of how you have met the requirements of this project and your assumptions or reason to take any particular approach.
 Tell us why your solution is the best compared the rest of the Candidates